Nongame Fish, Reptile, Amphibian & Invertebrates

 - Shooting with a rifle for suckers and carp from April 15 to May 31 during daylight hours in the shoals of the Clinch River within the limits of Scott County, except that it shall be unlawful to shoot fish on Sunday or within the limits of any town, or from any bridge.
 Fishing license is required.
 Creel limit: 20 per day.

-Dip nets may be used to take shad, herring, mullet and suckers except in designated stocked trout waters, Department-owned or controlled lakes, in certain waters where anadromous shad and herring cannot be possessed (see Creel & length Limits for shad and herring limits), and as restricted below.
+Dip nets may be used to take shad, herring, mullet and suckers except in designated stocked trout waters, Department-owned or controlled lakes, in certain waters where anadromous shad and herring cannot be possessed (see Creel & Harvest Limits for shad and herring limits), and as restricted below.
 The user and all helpers (regardless of age) must have dip net permits ($4.50) or valid fishing license.
 Permits are valid in the county’s

 inland waters for which issued.
 All other fish species taken are to be immediately returned to the water alive.